Genjisgarden/Hyp-fixator/README.md

 ___

-ㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤBefore you interact;
+### Before you interact;

-` Chronically in the Phighting! corner
+` In the Phighting! corner

 ` I am a Rocket (Specifically PJ) and Katana C!Link/Synpath.
 Please be respectful

-`Doubles please iwc !
-I don't hate or disrespect them (obviously) but they make me feel a little uncomfortable.

-` I LOOOOOOOVE MAKING FRIENDS !!!
-I love being silly with people !!!!

-`I use tone tags in my text, so be patient please!
-(I use /Silly, /Lh, and /J)
+` Doubles please iwc !

+` I use tone tags

 ` I'm open to interactions unless I have AFK, DNI, etc in my name

 ` If I have anything in my name that references me being offtab (Gaming, Drawing/Arftight etc.) Replies will be slow

-`Please don't randomly come up to me and cuddle (Friends/Friends of friends are the exception here!)
+` Please don't randomly come up to me and cuddle (Friends/Friends of friends are the exception here!)

-`Similar thing to venting, don't talk to me and then suddenly switch to venting without warning me (Friends can vent to me any time)
+` Similar thing to venting, don't talk to me and then suddenly switch to venting without warning me (Friends can vent to me any time)

 ___

-Status Meanings;
+### Status Meanings;

 `Online; Barely used.